 Find a peaceful spot outside on the promenade deck.

-It’s almost impossible to find empty lounge chairs on a sea day, near the pools or on the Serenity Deck.
+It’s almost impossible to find empty lounge chairs on a sea day, near the pools, or on the Serenity Deck.
 Not because everyone is out enjoying the weather.
 But because people are rude.
-They’ll throw their crap on chairs in the morning, run off to have fun somewhere else, and expect to find the empty chairs waiting for them when they’re good and ready.
-Deck five on Carnival Breeze has lots of great areas to relax.
+They’ll throw their crap on chairs in the morning, run off to have fun somewhere else, and expect to find the empty chairs waiting for them when they’re ready.
+Deck Five (Promenade Deck) on Carnival Breeze has lots of great areas to relax.
 And since there’s not a lot going on there, it isn’t all that crowded.
-There are some hot tubs here that jut out over the water.
-But generally they weren’t that crowded, and there was a more mellow crowd using them.
+You can grab a lounger and read a good book or just stare out at the sea.
+There are also some fun hot tubs that jut out over the water.
+But most of the time, they weren’t that crowded and there was a more mellow crowd using them.

 Spend time in the Ocean Plaza.